bercowskya/paleontologist/README.md

   - [Classes and functions](#paleo2)
 - [Frequently Asked Questions and Issues](#faq)

+---
 ## Installation
 <a id='install'></a>
+:top: To go back to the table of contents, click [HERE](#toc).

 ### [1] Set up your computer using Anaconda and Jupyter notebooks
 <a id='install1'></a>
 Paleontologist comes with several example notebooks and a user interface which runs in Jupyter notebook or lab.
 Thus, we recomment setting up Anaconda as the python distribution.

 #### Install Anaconda Distribution
 Anaconda is available for Linux, Mac and Windows.
-It comes with Python version 3, conda package manager (with the possibility to download form the 7500 packahes available), Anaconda Prompt (the command shell line) and Anaconda Navigator (the GUI).
+It comes with Python version 3, conda package manager (with the possibility to download from the 7500 packages available), Anaconda Prompt (the command shell line) and Anaconda Navigator (the GUI).
 To download, visit the following [Link](https://www.anaconda.com/products/individual).

 If you have any doubts or would like more information on how to get started with Anaconda, visit the following [Link](https://docs.anaconda.com/anaconda/user-guide/getting-started/).